tinyprinter/tinyprinter.club/content/_index.md

 # What you'll need

 * A thermal printer, like the Paperang P1.
-There are a number of places where you can buy one: Amazon ([US](https://www.amazon.com/PAPERANG-Portable-Language-Wireless-Bluetooth/dp/B07TCJ2TC6/), [UK](https://www.amazon.co.uk/PAPERANG-Wireless-Mobile-Instant-Printer/dp/B078HZK2NV), [DE](https://www.amazon.de/Paperang-Mini-Drucker-Android-Ger%C3%A4te-Druckpapier-gew%C3%B6hnlich/dp/B082PWV57H/)), [Thepaperang](https://thepaperang.com/products/paperang-p1), [Paperangprint](https://paperangprint.com/collections/paperang-printers/products/paperang-p1), [Aliexpress](https://www.aliexpress.com/w/wholesale-paperang-p1.html) and so on.
+There are several places where you can buy one: Amazon ([US](https://www.amazon.com/PAPERANG-Portable-Language-Wireless-Bluetooth/dp/B07TCJ2TC6/), [UK](https://www.amazon.co.uk/PAPERANG-Wireless-Mobile-Instant-Printer/dp/B078HZK2NV), [DE](https://www.amazon.de/Paperang-Mini-Drucker-Android-Ger%C3%A4te-Druckpapier-gew%C3%B6hnlich/dp/B082PWV57H/)), [Thepaperang](https://thepaperang.com/products/paperang-p1), [Paperangprint](https://paperangprint.com/collections/paperang-printers/products/paperang-p1), [Aliexpress](https://www.aliexpress.com/w/wholesale-paperang-p1.html) and so on.
 Don't forget to buy a few rolls of paper for it; you can find them in many colors, and sticker paper is especially fun!
 * As an alternative, you can use any thermal printer that uses the [ESC/POS](https://en.wikipedia.org/wiki/ESC/P#Variants) protocol.
-This guide was written with the Paperang in mind but you can skip the irrelevant bits and use the `escpos` driver in [`sirius-client`](https://github.com/ktamas/sirius-client).
+This guide was written with the Paperang in mind, but you can skip the irrelevant bits and use the `escpos` driver in [`sirius-client`](https://github.com/ktamas/sirius-client).
-* Ideally, a Raspberry Pi with Bluetooth, but we've tested this with a Mac as well, and with some tweaks it will work on any computer with Bluetooth running *nix.
+* Ideally, a Raspberry Pi with Bluetooth, but we've tested this with a Mac as well, and with some tweaks, it should work on any computer with Bluetooth running *nix.
 * Node.js 10, Yarn, Python 3.7.
 * An iPhone for the [app](https://itunes.apple.com/us/app/little-printers/id1393105914?ls=1&mt=8), but you can use the [web client](https://littleprinters.netlify.app/) as well (with reduced functionality).